 extension java.lang.System;

+The statement above makes all static Methods of the class java.lang.System available to VTL.

 Types

 Basically, the VIL template language is a statically typed language with some convenience in terms of postponed type checking at runtime akin to the VIL build language.
 Thus, the VIL template language provides a set of formal types available for variable declarations or parameter lists.
 VIL template language and VIL build language rely on the same type system and, thus, the VIL template language provides the same types as discussed in Section 3.1.5.